This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 I don't know why the expectation is that it should handle things flawlessly.

-If you look at the four hurricanes in Florida last year, I'm gonna tell you what, folks, you can say what you want about Governor Bush, you libs and so forth, but you didn't have any of these problems in Florida last year with four hurricanes.
+If you look at the four hurricanes in Florida last year, I'm going to tell you what, folks, you can say what you want about Governor Bush, you Libs, and so forth, but you didn't have any of them in Florida last year with four hurricanes.

 You didn't have anything like this.